Current Policy Projections

 The law to promote a market for biofuels (Law no. 28054) establishes the general framework to promote the development of biofuels with the aim of diversifying the fuel market.
 However, the current fuel mix quotas (5% for biodiesel and 7.8% for ethanol) are only considered in the BAU scenario (Government of Peru, 2015a).

-The contribution of Peru’s transport sector to overall emissions in Peru (excl.
-LULUCF) is around 21% (Ministerio del Ambiente del Perú, 2016) and constitutes the largest contributor to energy-related emissions in the country.
-To mitigate these emissions, Peru has already implemented the construction of the Lima Metro Network and the COFIGAS Programme which supports the conversion of vehicles to run on natural gas.
+In 2012, the contribution of Peru’s transport sector to overall emissions in Peru (excl.
+LULUCF) was close to 21% (Ministerio del Ambiente del Perú, 2016) and constitutes the largest contributor to energy-related emissions in the country.
+To mitigate these emissions, Peru has already implemented phase I of the Lima Metro Network and the COFIGAS Programme which supports the conversion of vehicles to run on natural gas.

 Peru has also had a Maximum Allowable Emission Limits regulation in place since 2007.
 This regulation mandates that new private vehicles being imported into the country should comply with Euro 3 or Tier 1 fuel standards and cannot be older than five years.

-Recently, the President and other government representatives have made statements that they intend to accelerate the entry of electric vehicles in Peru.
+In 2018, the President and other government representatives made statements that they intend to accelerate the entry of electric vehicles in Peru.
 The NDC includes a 5% EV share target by 2030 (Government of Peru, 2015b), which is highly insufficient considering that, at global level, the last fossil fuel car should be sold before 2035 to reach full decarbonisation in the road transport sector by mid-century.

 In 2015, Peru approved a Sustainable Construction Code to improve technical criteria for the design and construction of public and private buildings (Supreme Decree no. 015-2015-VIVIENDA).
 More recently, energy efficiency labels for household appliances have been introduced (Supreme Decree no. 009-2017-EM).

-Under current policies projections for the LULUCF sector, emissions from Peruvian deforestation are projected to soar by 82–84% between 2012 and 2030, a growth rate not seen before in Peru’s history.
+Under current policies projections for the LULUCF sector, emissions from Peruvian deforestation are projected to increase by 82–84% between 2012 and 2030 (Ministerio del Ambiente del Perú, 2016), a growth rate not seen before in Peru’s history.
 We note that this estimate is significantly higher than previous estimates by CIFOR (CIFOR, 2014).
 This appears to be at odds with Peru’s refined Copenhagen pledge of reducing LULUCF emissions to zero by 2021.
 As world LULUCF emissions would need to decrease towards 2030 to fall in the Paris Agreement emissions pathway, Peru needs to address—and prevent—this significant projected increase.

 Finally, Peru has further policies in the forestry sector such as the National Forestry and Climate Change Strategy, the law and an executive decree aimed at compensation for services to Ecosystems (Law No. 30215) and the commercialisation of fees by ecosystem conservation (Executive Decree no. 26-2014-SERNANP).
-However, the emission reduction impact of these policies is unknown.
+However, the emission reduction impact of these policies is not clear and government estimates are not available.